umontreal-simul/latnetbuilder/README.md

 	./waf configure --prefix $HOME/latsoft --boost /opt/boost --fftw /opt/fftw configure --link-static

-The `--link-static` option suggested above will case the Boost and FFTW libraries to be linked statically to the executable program, which may be desirable especially if these are not installed in standard locations.
+The `--link-static` option suggested above will cause the Boost and FFTW libraries to be linked statically to the executable program, which may be desirable especially if these are not installed in standard locations.